- Face-to-Face Training Course

 - Recognised for National Occupational Standards (NOS) (Course Ref: R072)

-- Providing contractual and commercial advise on how to approach issues
+- Provide contractual and commercial advise on how to approach issues.

-- Speeding up and streamline the change order process by using BIM technology
+- Speed up and streamline the change order process by using BIM technology.

-- Knowing where you stand in real time financially
+- Know where you stand in real time financially.

 Benefits to Employers

-- Avoiding loss by dealing issues at early stage
+- Avoid loss by dealing issues at early stage.

-- Ability to administrative for change order which involves creating, issuing or receiving various type of documents by the parties involved
+- Ability to administrative for change order which involves creating, issue or receive various type of documents by the parties involved.

-- Most litigation and construction disputes can be avoided or minimized if managing change orders
+- Most litigation and construction disputes can be avoided or minimised if managing change orders.

 - Basics and Types of Changes